GhadirMadani/GhadirMadani.github.io/_posts/2025-04-20-assignment-2.md

 - **“Diamond Island”** referred to a small island off Myanmar
 - **“South”** was mapped to **Mauritius**
 - **“Europe”** was mapped to **Paris, France** Finally, I created two sets of coordinates for each ship entry: one for where the ship came from, and one for where it was going.
-If a ship was listed as “still in harbour,” I used the coordinates for the Port of Zanzibar ==(lat: `-6.1659`, lon: `39.2026`)== to represent its location.
+If a ship was listed as “still in harbour,” I used the coordinates for the Port of Zanzibar to represent its location.

 #### Port Coordinates Reference Table